Aaron Burgess ( He/Him/His )

 Edgar is a creative and strategic communications professional.
 With over ten years of experience in photography, video production, and graphic design, he is passionate about producing stories of community power and resilience.
 As an immigrant with a background in community organizing, he leverages his bilingual and creative skills to inspire people to take action.
 Before joining Team Fletcher, Edgar worked as the Media Specialist at the Mid-City Community Advocacy Network where he developed and implemented digital strategy for community organizing campaigns, civic engagement, fundraising, and leadership development programs.
-Edgar graduated from University of California Santa Cruz with a double major in Anthropology and Latin American and Latino studies and will finish his Professional Certificate in Marketing from San Diego State University in December 2020.
+Edgar graduated from University of California Santa Cruz with a double major in Anthropology and Latin American and Latino studies and received a Professional Certificate in Marketing from San Diego State University.

 Paola Martinez-Montes ( She/Her/Hers )